Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 ![Change Detection Cycle](./cd-cycle.gif)

 The picture shows an Angular component tree and its change detector (CD) for each component which is created during the application bootstrap process.
 This detector compares the current value with the previous value of the property.
 If the value has changed it will set `isChanged` to true.
-Checkout [the implementation in the framework code](https://github.com/angular/angular/blob/885f1af509eb7d9ee049349a2fe5565282fbfefb/packages/core/src/util/comparison.ts#L13) which is just a `===` comparison with a special handling for `NaN`.
+Check out [the implementation in the framework code](https://github.com/angular/angular/blob/885f1af509eb7d9ee049349a2fe5565282fbfefb/packages/core/src/util/comparison.ts#L13) which is just a `===` comparison with special handling for `NaN`.

 > Change Detection does not perform a deep object comparison, it only compares the previous and current value of properties used by the template